Predictions of Fire: Synopsis

+Although Predictions of Fire documents the NSK collective, positioning their work within the history of ex-Yugoslavia, the film emerges as much more than an arts documentary.
+Predictions of Fire offers surprising insight into the Yugoslav conflict and the ongoing trauma experienced by generations of Eastern Europeans raised in totalitarian regimes.

+Reception

+Variety wrote that the film "uses a postmodern, quasi-Godardian sensibility to show how politics invades every facet of artistic creation and how integral ideology is to the understanding of the structure and signification of images...
+An extremely rich tapestry of historical events and their mythic implications in both art and politics unfolds onscreen."

 The film won the National Film Board of Canada's Best Documentary Award at the 1996 Vancouver International Film Festival.
 The jury issued a statement: "Predictions of Fire is intellectual dynamite.
 It explodes the icons and myths of communism and capitalism.
 Out of the shattered history of Slovenia, this film constructs a new way of looking at art, politics, and religion."